it2901/Skrp/README.md

 Once you have postgres running, you can run the `./db_setup.bash` script.
 You might need to make it executable, which you can do with `chmod +x db_setup.bash`

+To make the database work with the application, you need to make sure the `PGDATABASE` environment is set.
+You can do this by running `export PGDATABASE="netjson_dev"`